 Students receiving educational benefits through their employers, the Veterans Administration, or other sources may use a deferred payment plan for tuition costs.
-A carrying cost of $1\frac{1}{2}\%$ per month is assessed on any unpaid balance.
+A carrying cost of 11⁄2% per month is assessed on any unpaid balance.
 The student is responsible for paying any amount owed including interest.
+Students not receiving educational benefits through employers may also use a deferred payment plan by initially paying at least one-third and deferring the balance.
+The 11⁄2% per month carrying cost is charged on the unpaid balance.